pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 ## Footnotes:

-- 1 When referring to Citibank, "Business Day" means any day of the week that is not a Saturday, Sunday or bank holiday.
+- 1 When referring to Citibank, 'Business Day' means any day of the week that is not a Saturday, Sunday or bank holiday.
 Non-Business Days are considered part of the following Business Day.
-For funds availability purposes, see the "Funds Availability at Citibank" section of the Marketplace Addendum.
+For funds availability purposes, see the 'Funds Availability at Citibank' section of the Marketplace Addendum.
 - 2 Certificates of Deposit opened via the Citibank® Online channel are recorded as opened on the date the opening transaction is completed based on Central Time with a 11:59 PM Central Time cut-off time.
 Certificates of Deposit opened via the Citibank® Online channel can be recorded as opened on every day of the year including days that are not Business Days.
 1

-Account Opening/Ownership/Maintenance |

-12

 You can update your account information by doing the following: